-The commonest hepatobiliary complication of PN is cholestasis (PN-associated cholestasis or PNAC).
+- Mechanical catheter complications e.g. thrombosis, incorrect position/ displacement etc. Extravasation of PN solution is a common complication of peripheral PN.
+Unfortunately, even a low osmolarity solution is detrimental for peripheral veins leading to inflammation and extravasation of the solution, which can cause tissue necrosis and infection.
+Intravenous lines may become clogged from thrombus formation, calcium precipitates, or lipid deposition. - Metabolic e.g. hyper or hypoglycaemia, hypertriglyceridaemia, electrolyte alterations. - Fluid overload e.g. oedema, failure of closure of PDA. - Infection catheter, bacterial translocation etc. More than 50% of surgical infants on PN have at least one suspected episode of sepsis, and around 30% of surgical neonates having at least one positive blood culture (9, 10).
+Although catheter-borne infections, which can be reduced by rigorous precautions, such chlorhexidine antisepsis (10), are important, microbial translocation from the intestine is also a significant source of infection in surgical infants on PN. - Cholestasis The commonest hepatobiliary complication of PN is cholestasis (PN-associated cholestasis; PNAC).
 The clinical significance of this cholestasis itself is unknown, but if untreated, intestinal failure associated liver disease (IFALD) may occur, which can result in the need for liver transplantation, or can result in death.
-Various clinical factors contribute to the development of PNAC, including prematurity, low birth weight, duration of PN, immature entero-hepatic circulation, intestinal microflora, septicaemia, failure to implement enteral nutrition, short-bowel syndrome due to resection, and the number of laparotomies (reviewed (15)).
+The incidence of PNAC depends on the length of time on PN, and occurs in around 60% of infants receiving PN for longer than 2 months (11).
+Various clinical factors contribute to the development of PNAC, including prematurity, low birth weight, duration of PN, immature entero-hepatic circulation, intestinal microflora, septicaemia, failure to implement enteral nutrition, short-bowel syndrome due to resection, and number of laparotomies (reviewed (12)).
 Infants with gastroschisis or jejunal atresia seem to be at particular risk.
 PNAC and IFALD are diagnoses of exclusion without any specific marker, so a diagnostic work-up for other potential causes of elevated bilirubin, e.g. inborn errors of metabolism, biliary atresia, choledochal cyst, is necessary.
-The aetiology of PNAC/IFALD remains unclear; possible causes include the toxicity of components of PN, lack of enteral feeding, continuous non-pulsatile delivery of nutrients and host factors, infection and sepsis (15).
-In particular, the lipid component of PN has been implicated and many units now use alternative lipid management strategies such as: (i) decreasing the amount of lipid administered; (ii) use of a lipid emulsion of 10% fish oil; (iii) use of lipid emulsions containing a mixture of long-(LCT) and medium-chain (MCT) triglycerides; or (iv) use of mixed lipid emulsions such as mixtures of Soybean, Medium-chain, Olive and Fish triglycerides.
-In addition to lipid management, careful overall management of these patients under a multi-disciplinary team seems to be beneficial.
-Bowel lengthening procedures, such as the STEP procedure or longitudinal intestinal lengthening may help transition to enteral nutrition, whereas in those with advanced liver disease and no prospect of enteral autonomy, transplantation may be considered.
+The aetiology of PNAC/IFALD remains unclear; possible causes include the toxicity of components of PN, lack of enteral feeding, continuous non-pulsatile delivery of nutrients and host factors, infection and sepsis (12).
+In particular, the lipid component of PN has been implicated and many units now use alternative lipid management strategies such as: (i) decreasing the amount of lipid administered; (ii) use of a lipid emulsion of 10% fish oil; (iii) use of lipid emulsions containing a mixture of long- (LCT) and medium-chain (MCT) triglycerides; (iv) use of mixed lipid emulsions such as mixtures of Soybean, Medium-chain, Olive and Fish triglycerides.
+In addition to lipid management, careful management of these patients under a multi-disciplinary team seems to be beneficial (13).
+Bowel lengthening procedures, such as the STEP procedure or longitudinal intestinal lengthening may help transition to enteral nutrition (14), whereas in those with advanced liver disease and no prospect of enteral autonomy, transplantation may be considered.

-Careful monitoring of patients on PN is mandatory.
+Careful monitoring on patients on PN is mandatory.
 This is particularly important during the period over which PN is introduced.
 Full blood count, electrolytes, blood gases, urea/creatinine, glucose, calcium/phosphate, albumin, liver function tests (especially bilirubin), and cholesterol/triglycerides should all be monitored, together with vitamins and trace elements for long-term PN patients.
 PN should not be a "one size fits all" prescription, but individual tailoring is recommended, dependent on clinical status, monitoring results and introduction of enteral nutrition.